Gladwin-George/AI-software-to-detect-harmful-ingredients-in-packaged-food-products-and-beverages/README.md

    ```

 3. **Set Up Easyocr / Tesseract-OCR**:

+   - For easyocr:
+    '''bash
+    pip install easyocr
+    '''

+   - For Tesseract-OCR
     - Download and install Tesseract-OCR from [here](https://github.com/tesseract-ocr/tesseract).
     - Set the `pytesseract.tesseract_cmd` variable in `app.py` to the path where Tesseract is installed.

 4. **Set Up Email Configuration**: